-You can put them in a jar like I did in the top picture or fold them up and put them in a bowl.
+You can put them in a cute thankful jar or fold them up and put them in a bowl.
 Place one in front of everyone’s plate at dinner time.
 It really doesn’t matter.
 What’s important is the conversation that develops.

 These are perfect for dinner time or even a long car trip.
 Pull out a strip and have everyone answer.
 Let the conversation flow.
 Remember all the little things and be grateful for your wonderful life with these gratitude conversation starters.

 Incorporate Your Gratitude Conversation Starters Into Your Dining Room Decor: